 The Long Term Conditions Alliance Northern Ireland (LTCANI) is an umbrella body for voluntary and not for profit organisations working with and for people with long term conditions in Northern Ireland.
 Collectively LTCANI member organisations represent approximately 500,000 people with long term conditions in Northern Ireland.

-Matter has been created by Carers Trust to provide an online space for young adult carers aged 16–25 to connect, share their experiences, and access trusted support.
+the Carers Trust provide an online space for young carers to connect, share their experiences, and access trusted support.

 The vision of the site is to bring together young adult carers from across the UK, as well as those who work with young adult carers, via an online space which is safe, fun, and most of all, inspiring.
 There is an online community team on hand to provide support as and when needed, by messaging or email.

 TinyLife started out in 1988 as NIMBA (Northern Ireland Mother & Baby Appeal), the only premature and vulnerable baby charity in Northern Ireland.

 The charity was established by healthcare professionals and concerned parents in the Belfast area in response to the growing number of babies requiring special or intensive care at birth.

 Then in 2006 we thought it was time for a significant change and TinyLife was born.
 Our name may have changed, but the task at hand remains the same – to help reduce the number of premature and sick babies born in Northern Ireland and to support families who have experienced the birth of a premature, ill or disabled baby or babies.